caio-maximiano/streamlit_blog/app/pages/tech_posts/post1.md

-# 01 My First Data Engineering Blog Post
+# 01 Data Engineering Blog With Streamlit

 Welcome to my first data engineering blog post!
 In this post, I'll be discussing some basic concepts in data engineering and sharing my thoughts on the importance of data pipelines.